Pierre Boulanger, Ph.D., P. Eng

 Introduction to Scientific Visualization

 Among the most significant scientific challenges of the 21st century will be effectively understanding and using the vast amount of information produced by supercomputers, sensors, and extensive simulations.
-By its very nature, visualisation addresses the challenges created by such excess: too many data points, too many variables, too many time steps, and too many potential explanations.
-Thus, as we work to tame the accelerating information explosion and employ it to advance scientific, biomedical, and engineering research, visualisation will be among our most essential tools.
-This course introduces scientists, engineers, and practitioners in medicine to data visualisation fundamentals.
+By its very nature, visualization addresses the challenges created by such excess: too many data points, too many variables, too many time steps, and too many potential explanations.
+Thus, as we work to tame the accelerating information explosion and employ it to advance scientific, biomedical, and engineering research, visualization will be among our most essential tools.
+This course introduces scientists, engineers, and practitioners in medicine to data visualization fundamentals.

 Haptics Systems